 Report Scope

-This report covers our fiscal 2023, from May 8, 2022, to May 6, 2023, unless otherwise stated.
+This report covers fiscal 2025, from May 5, 2024 to May 3, 2025, unless otherwise stated.

 Report Boundaries

-• Full-service, community and discount grocery banners
+- Full-service, community and discount grocery banners

-• Related Businesses, including convenience, fuel, liquor, pharmacy, wholesale, Pete’s Frootique and Big 8
+- Related businesses, including convenience, fuel, liquor, pharmacy, wholesale, Pete’s Frootique and Big 8

-• E-commerce grocery business
+- E-commerce grocery business

 Report Methodology